Bankruptcy Personal Guarantees

 Can Personal Guarantees Be Claimed in Bankruptcy?

-Sometimes, the guarantor can discharge their personal guarantee liability by applying for Bankruptcy and applying for a personal guarantee discharge.
+Sometimes, the guarantor can discharge their personal guarantee liability by applying for Bankruptcy and a personal guarantee discharge.

 “Acting as a personal guarantee can be a liability, especially if things go wrong.
 So, it is crucial to get professional assistance from a bankruptcy expert who can walk you through the process, answer questions such as “Do personal guarantees survive bankruptcy?” and identify the next best steps to protect yourself and your assets.”